How many times have you read, or been told, that the first step following a breakup is to implement the no contact rule?

 I guess if I had to give a one-size fits all answer I’d say the same.

 However.
-Inside Breakup Dojo I provide a simple tool that you can use to figure out your no contact duration.
-It's called the SUMO tool (Shut Up, Make Opportunity.)
+I have made a simple tool you can use to figure out your no contact duration.
+It’s called the SUMO tool (Shut Up, Make Opportunity.)
+I explain more to my email subscribers.

 You need to do this long enough to give your ex and yourself space.
 And a few days is really not enough.
 And one week is still too short except for some specific cases.